wsdt/Python_Voice_Chatbot/README.md

 ``` docker run wsdt/homeAssistant ```
 1. Verify that the container is running by:
 ``` docker ps -a ```

+For more detailed information I recommend you to look through the [Docker-documentation](https://docs.docker.com/).

 ## Python_Chatbot